-Student Success Series: These 40-minute skill-building workshops cover a variety of topics to help students successfully transition to Austin College.
+Student Success Series: These skill-building workshops cover a variety of topics to help students successfully transition to Austin College.
 No reservation is required, but space is limited.
 Presentations will be uploaded for students to reference after each presentation.

 - Sept 4: Effective Note-Taking Presentation

 - Sept 18: College Writing in WCC 231 @7pm

 - Sept 25: Minimizing Distractions & Getting Stuff Done

 - Sept 27: How to Present Like a Pro

 Study-A-Thon: Study-A-Thon is a massive study session planned the week before finals, allowing students to get a jump start on Finals Week.
 Study-A-Thon will be hosted in Mabee Hall and adjacent rooms in the WCC, offering individual and group study opportunities, support from peer tutors and some professors, additional resources and support!